-But as it becomes more common to fly the rainbow flag, it’s also important to be clear about why your company is celebrating Pride.
+But as it becomes more common to fly the rainbow flag, it’s also important to be clear about why your company is celebrating, and how you can ensure your Pride month activities don't stop at the end of June.

-We’ve written previously about the trap of rainbow-washing and why it’s important not to forget your commitment to the LGBTQ+ community as soon as Pride month is over.
-Changing your company logo simply isn’t enough, companies in favour of diversity & inclusion need to take meaningful, lasting action.
+We’ve written previously about the trap of rainbow-washing and why it’s essential not to forget your commitment to the LGBTQ+ community as soon as Pride month is over.
+Changing your company logo simply isn’t enough; companies in favour of equity, diversity & inclusion need to take meaningful, lasting action.

 To normalise behaviour